 As an employer, the effect of the sedentary demands placed on workers includes increased health care costs and a less productive workforce.
 But many organizations have found ways to fight this trend.

-ORganization 23andMe, go a step further, providing onsite gym and workout space, and motivating their employees to engage in physical activity throughout the day.
+The organization 23andMe goes a step further, providing onsite gym and workout space, and motivating their employees to engage in physical activity throughout the day.
 In addition to offering daily onsite fitness sessions that include yoga, Pilates, and strength training, the organization also makes treadmill desks available for their employees to use.

 Integrating daily or weekly or even monthly voluntary exercise activities during work hours signals to employees that their employers care about their physical as well as mental health and wellbeing, and this strategy will actually pay portion in the long run by shaving healthcare costs and keeping employees healthy, proactive and productive.

 Similar to performance bonuses, stock options, and equity give employees a real sense of ownership in the success of the business and thus organization as a whole.

 This helps cushion the emotional connection between employees and their work that’s so important for creating an engaged workforce.

 Employees have a sense that their working life isn’t a mere 9 to 5 transaction, but that they are working to create something bigger than themselves – and that they’ll be eventually rewarded for their success.